homics/instructions/homics/docs/user-guide/kubernetes.md

 Run `kubectl get service` to see your newly created services

-Run `minikube service gateway` to access your gateway.
+Run `minikube service gateway` to get the URL of the newly exposed Service for gateway.

 ### User and Database

-1 - Create a deployment and service for User and the database.
+1 - Create a deployment and service for User, you can also check the database files that are already done.

 2 - Crash you application by accessing User-Activity tab and clicking on the button.

-You realize that the page is not accessible anymore and when you run `kubectl get pod`, you can see:
+You'll realize that the page is not accessible anymore and when you run `kubectl get pod`, you can see:

 ```
 NAME                                    READY   STATUS    RESTARTS   AGE